MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 }
 ```

-In the controller method, we add the `EnableQuery` attribute.
+In the preceding code, the `Get` controller method is decorated with the `EnableQuery` attribute.
 The `EnableQuery` attribute is an action filter that parses, validates, and applies the query.
-The filter converts the query options into a LINQ expression.
-When the controller returns an `IQueryable` or `IActionResult` type, the Linq provider converts the Linq expression into a query e.g Entity Framework (EF) Core will convert the Linq expression to a Sql statement.
+The filter converts the query options into a [LINQ (Language-Integrated Query)](/dotnet/csharp/programming-guide/concepts/linq) expression.
+When the controller returns an `IQueryable` or `IActionResult` type, the LINQ provider converts the LINQ expression into a query, e.g., Entity Framework (EF) Core will convert the LINQ expression into an SQL statement.

 ## Basic queries
 We can select a specific property or properties in an entity: